craftcms/contact-form/README.md

             $postedMessage = $event->params['postedMessage'];

             // Take over the actual message compilation if you want.
 But make sure there's a posted message
-            // in either string or array for so validation can run its course. if (is_array($postedMessage) && !empty($postedMessage['body']) || is_string($postedMessage) && !empty($postedMessage))
+            // in either string or array format so validation can run its course. if (is_array($postedMessage) && !empty($postedMessage['body']) || is_string($postedMessage) && !empty($postedMessage))
             {
                 $event->message = '...';